 2001-09 Lecturer BA (hons) Textiles, Fashion and Fibre and MA Textiles, Winchester School of Art, University of Southampton

-2017 The Train Track and the Basket, presented as part of the project ‘Look-Up’, a major programme of temporary art commissions for Hull UK City of Culture 2017.
+2017 The Train Track and the Basket, a series of 14 large scale vinyl’s applied to the semi-circular window spaces above the exit doors in the main entrance/exit vestibule of Hull Paragon Station exploring the 19th and 20th century ‘Transmigration’ phenomenon in Hull and presented as part of the project ‘Look-Up’, a major programme of temporary art commissions for Hull UK City of Culture 2017.

-2012 One to Twenty, a 13-foot inflatable sculpture commissioned and curated by Somerset Art Works.
+2012 One to Twenty, a 13-foot inflatable sculpture inspired by Yeovil’s gloving industry and presented as part of ‘Maximum Exposure’ curatorial project exposing unknown aspects of Somerset.
+Commissioned and curated by Somerset Art Works.
 Supported by the National Lottery through Arts Council England (collaboration with Steve Swindells).

-2011 Mining Couture: A Manifesto for Common Wear, a collaborative project with Leicestershire’s County Council’s Snibston Discovery Museum and commissioned as part of the ‘Transform’ arts project developed by Maurice Maguire supported by Arts Council England and Leicestershire County Council (collaboration with Steve Swindells).
+2011 Mining Couture: A Manifesto for Common Wear, a collaborative project with Leicestershire’s County Council’s Snibston Discovery Museum and commissioned as part of the ‘Transform’ arts project developed by Maurice Maguire supported by Arts Council England and Leicestershire County Council.
+The commission resulted in site-conditional garments, large inflatable sculpture and an artist’s book (Black Dog, 2012) exploring the relationship between coal mining and fashion (collaboration with Steve Swindells).

 2009 Littlemoor Wishes, a temporary installation created with the residents of Littlemoor during the building of the Weymouth Relief Road in preparation for the 2012 Olympics.
+Littlemoor Wishes saw 2,400 households in the area receive a bag with tie clips, a pen and three laser-cut neoprene tags to write on their own wishes, desires, protests or hopes, with instructions to tie them onto the metal fencing surrounding the roadworks.
 Supported by Arts Council England and Public Art South West.

-2008-9 You Are the Journey: North Staffordshire, a public art commission presented as part of ‘Place Space & Identity 2’ project by B Arts and supported by Arts Council West Midlands, Renew N.Staffordshire & Stoke County Council.
+2008-9 You Are the Journey: North Staffordshire, a series of two batches of 367,000 tickets released on the ‘First Group’ fleet of buses leaving Hanley and Adderley Green depot in Stoke-on-Trent printed using thermos chromic inks upon which the warmth of human touch revealed layers of text from the tickets surface.
+A public art commission presented as part of ‘Place Space & Identity 2’ project by B Arts and funded by Arts Council West Midlands, Renew N.Staffordshire & Stoke County Council.

 2005-6 You Are the Journey, a redesign of the Hythe Ferry Ten-Journey Ticket as a focus for reflection, combining the functionality of the ticket with an interactive public artwork supported by Arts Council England and SEEDA Award Scheme for Art in Public Places (collaboration with R.A.Webb).

-2004 Stepping Lightly on 88 Pillows, a participatory installation presented as part of Westonbirt Arboretum International Festival of the Gardens Art Programme, Gloucestershire.
+2004 Stepping Lightly on 88 Pillows, a participatory installation located by a regularly-used pathway through Westonbirt Arboretum, inspired by the vulnerability of tree specimens and the robust protection they are provided in the Arboretum.
+Presented as part of Westonbirt Arboretum International Festival of the Gardens Art Programme, Gloucestershire with curatorial and arts advice by Sam Wilkinson and Sarah von Holstein.

-2002 Hammocks, a collaborative project with The Samling Foundation as part of the ‘Land and the Samling’ arts project at Kielder Forest in Northumberland and residential site-specific workshops at Kielder involving 60 ‘A’ level students from across Tyne and Wear.
+2002 Hammocks, a collaborative project with The Samling Foundation as part of the ‘Land and the Samling’ arts project resulting in site conditional hammocks created during a residency at Kielder Forest in Northumberland and residential site-specific workshops at Kielder involving 60 ‘A’ level students from across Tyne and Wear.

-1998 Untitled installation using feathers, acrylic and mirror in response to The Ark building in Hammersmith, West London and created as part of Seagram’s ‘Art in the Ark’ contemporary art collection presented by Contemporary Art Society Projects.
+1998 Untitled installation using feathers, acrylic and mirror in response to The Ark building in Hammersmith, West London and created as part of Seagram’s ‘Art in the Ark’ contemporary art collection presented by Contemporary Art Society Projects & commissioned by Seagram plc

-1996 Four window screens created for the dining room of Belsay Hall, Northumberland as part of ‘Living at Belsay: A Contemporary Approach to Furnishing an Historic House’ project developed in partnership with English Heritage, Northern Arts and Northumberland County Council.
+1996 Four window screens created from dyed drakes’ feathers, pierced into silk mousseline organza and crepe georgette for the dining room of Belsay Hall, Northumberland as part of ‘Living at Belsay: A Contemporary Approach to Furnishing an Historic House’ project developed in partnership with English Heritage, Northern Arts and Northumberland County Council and supported by the Crafts Council.

 1995 Untitled, an installation created from industrial knitted fibres for ‘FAST’ at the Exhibition Hall, Verona, Italy and presented by Susan Minter Design Consultancy & commissioned by Continental Fibre S.p.A